raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

 oneToFive[4] = "marun";

 [...oneToFive]
-  //=> ["uno", "zwei", "three", "for", "marun"] [...fourAndFive]
+  //=> ['uno', "zwei", 'three', "for", "marun"] [...fourAndFive]
   //=> [4, 5]
 ```

-If we trace the code, we see that we made a copy when we invoked `oneToFive[0] = "uno"`, because we can't make assumptions about the array provided to the constructor.
-We did not make a copy after `oneToFive[1] = "zwei"` or `oneToFive[2] = "three"`, because we knew that we had our copy all to ourselves.
+If we trace the code, we see that we made a copy when we invoked `oneToFive[0] = 'uno'`, because we can't make assumptions about the array provided to the constructor.
+We did not make a copy after `oneToFive[1] = "zwei"` or `oneToFive[2] = 'three'`, because we knew that we had our copy all to ourselves.

 We then invoked `oneToFive.slice(3)`.
 We didn't make a copy, but we noted that we were no longer safe, so then when we called `oneToFive[3] = "for"`, we made another copy.
 We then were safe again, so invoking `oneToFive[4] = "marun"` did not make a third copy.